rami-elementor/speedguard/README.txt

 Tracks Core Web Vitals for you and sends an email if there is a problem; every single day for free.

 == Description ==
-**Google PageSpeed Insights right in your WordPress dashboard.
+**Google Core Web Vitals and PageSpeed Insights right in your WordPress dashboard.
 It's free.**
-<strong>Test site speed performance daily, get notified if it's slow, get detailed reports.</strong>
+<strong>Track Core Web Vitals for individual URLs of your website.
+Every day.
+For free.</strong>

 [youtube https://www.youtube.com/watch?v=y_RvQEhdq9c]

+No need to guess whether your website performance needs your attention or not - you will get the definite answer in your WordPress Dashboard in a few minutes.

 == With SpeedGuard you get: ==

-* <strong>unlimited Google Lighthouse tests (PageSpeed Insights API)</strong>
+* <strong>Core Web Vitals (LCP, CLS, INP) testing for individual URLs of your website</strong>
+* <strong>PageSpeed Insights (LCP, CLS) for the cases if your website doesn't have Core Web Vitals yet</strong>
 * <strong>automatic </strong> everyday monitoring
 * <strong>desktop and mobile</strong> testing
-* <strong>daily reports</strong> about your site speed health are delivered straight to your inbox.
-If site performance gets worse, you'll be able to prevent big problems asap
-* <strong>links to the Google PageSpeed Insights reports</strong> which you can pass to the performance engineer to improve your site speed
+* <strong>links to the Google PageSpeed Insights reports (that include CWV on top as well)</strong> which you can pass to the performance engineer to improve your site speed
-* <strong>tests are completely automated</strong> since first time setup is done
+* <strong>tests are completely automated</strong> -- you don't need to do anything
 * <strong>easy to use</strong> — just pick pages of your website that you would like to monitor
 * <strong>It's free :)</strong>

-No need to guess whether your website is slow or fast - get the definite answer in your WordPress Dashboard in a few minutes.

-== Test speed of different types of content in WordPress :==
+== Test performance of any  content in WordPress :==

 * Posts
 * Pages